 Scottish resident doctors committee

 The SRDC (Scottish resident doctors committee) represents and gathers the opinions of resident doctors in Scotland.
-Find out more about our members, meetings and priorities.
+Find out more about our members, meetings and priorities and how to get involved.

 Location: Scotland